Esonhugh/Esonhugh/README.md

 ### Hi there 👋

+this is Esonhugh_skyworship's Github

+📫 How to reach me: Esonhughoutside@gmail.com or t.me/esonhugh_skywalker

+🌱 I’m currently learning web,python and bash,even the most basic one : C/C++

+Thank u for your watching and star.

 <!--
 **Esonhugh/Esonhugh** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.